nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Dates **must be inputted** in a YYYY-MM-DD HH:MM format or HH:MM YYYY-MM-DD format.
 * Input at least a Y, M or D value for the time period.
+Value **must be inserted in the order** Y -> M -> D.
-Values **must be in the range of** 0-10Y, 0-12M or 0-31D to be considered as valid.
+* Time Period Values **must be in the range of** 0-10Y, 0-12M or 0-31D to be considered as valid.
 * Default time period is set to 0Y0M0D if no time period is inputted.

 Examples: